 Buildings in regions prone to severe weather can experience cracks, holes and other damage that allows water from rain and melting snow or ice to seep inside where it can breed mold.
 A thorough inspection can detect spore colonies in ceilings and walls and may reveal an inadequately maintained roof.

 Faulty pipes are a common source of water damage.
 Sometimes leaks deep within a building’s structure go unnoticed until they lead to paint chipping and brown spots on ceilings and walls, visible leaks or buckling floors.
 Potential building purchasers should consider that structures with extensive and complicated plumbing systems that require repair or replacement may make a purchase cost-prohibitive.

 Inadequate Flood Drying

 A building located in a flood zone may be particularly vulnerable to a mold problem when cleanup measures are insufficient.
 Buildings subjected to floods may require a professional flood restoration team to perform water extraction.
 Without sufficient drying, moisture that remains in the environment can produce mold spores that penetrate the air and quickly migrate to invisible spaces deep within the complex.
-An inspection can determine the effects of lingering moisture following a flood and alert potential building buyers about the need for costly mold remediation services.
+An inspection can determine the effects of lingering moisture following a flood and alert potential building buyers about the need for costly commercial mold remediation services.